 Finding the perfect accommodation abroad within the first few days of searching is unlikely!
 Advertisers offering rooms can get inundated with messages, so they may not respond right away, so be prepared for your search to take a few weeks.

 Social media is a great way to get a feel for where you will be living, but if someone offers you a room, be cautious: unfortunately, there are many bogus landlords and scammers.
 Keep in mind that if it looks too good to be true, it probably is!
 Stick to searching on reliable accommodation websites and landlords approved by your partner university (ask them for a list of approved providers).
+Please note that unregulated accommodation, such as Airbnb, is not covered by travel insurance!

 Where possible, we recommend viewing a property in person before accepting.
 However, you may need to secure accommodation in advance, for visa purposes, for example.
 Ask the landlord to send you some photos or to organise a virtual tour.
 Ask lots of questions, such as: